openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 ### Workflow Description

-**MicroShift administrator** is a human responsible for preparing ostree commits and scheduling devices to use these commits.
+**MicroShift administrator** is a human responsible for preparing ostree commits and deploying them to devices.

 Upgrade:

 1. MicroShift administrator prepares a new ostree commit
-1. MicroShift administrator schedules device to reboot and use new ostree commit
+1. MicroShift administrator sets up the device to stage a deployment based on newly prepared commit and reboot into it
-1. Device boots new commit
+1. Device boots new deployment
 1. Operating System, greenboot, and MicroShift take actions (backing up and/or restoring data, migrating the data, causing a rollback, etc.) without any additional intervention

 Manual rollback:

-1. MicroShift administrator rollbacks to or stages an ostree commit with MicroShift that was already running on the device and performs a reboot
+1. MicroShift administrator rollbacks to or stages an ostree deployment with MicroShift that was already running on the device and performs a reboot
-1. Staged ostree commit boots
+1. Staged ostree deployment boots
-1. MicroShift will restore the backup matching current ostree commit
+1. MicroShift will restore the backup matching current ostree deployment
 1. MicroShift will run.

 ### API Extensions